-- All facilities must meet strict safety and cleanliness guidelines.
+- All facilities and parks must meet strict safety and cleanliness guidelines.
 No loose trash, no pests, no dangerous environment.
 Likewise, we do not teach bladed weapons, firearms, or death matches.
-We teach blunt weapons, and all students practice stretching every class, as well as techniques to fall and recover.
+We teach blunt weapons, approved by our insurance and local law enforcement, and all students practice stretching every class, as well as techniques to fall and recover.
 In fact, there is a good chance that the class is safer than the parking lot.
 Pads, tiered instruction, and guided curriculum insure that the students remain safe and comfortable, all while they push themselves to achieve.

 - If I’m successful, why would I bother?